Sturmtiger/KnowledgeCitadel/Zettelkasten/Liskov substitution principle (LSP).md

 #SOLID #LSP

-The LSP states:
+LSP states:
 > Let Φ(x) be a property provable about objects x of type T. Then Φ(y) should be true for objects y of type S where S is a subtype of T.

-The principle defines that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.
+The principle states that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.

-That requires the objects of your superclass to behave in the same way as the objects of your subclasses.
+That requires subclass objects to behave in the same way as superclass objects.

-That means you can implement less restrictive validation rules, but you are not allowed to enforce stricter ones in your subclass.
-Otherwise, the code that calls this method on an object of the superclass might cause an exception if it gets called with a object of the subclass.
+That means you may implement less restrictive validation rules, but must not enforce stricter ones in a subclass.
+Otherwise, code that expects a superclass instance may raise an exception when it interacts with a subclass instance.

-Similar rules apply to the return value of the method.
-The return value of a method of the subclass must comply with the same rules as the return value of the method of the superclass.
+Similar rules apply to method return values.
+A method in the subclass must return values compatible with those returned by the superclass method.
-You can only decide to apply even stricter rules by returning a specific subclass of the defined return value, or by returning a subset of the valid return values of the superclass.
+You can only decide to apply even stricter rules by returning a specific subclass of the original return value, or by returning a subset of the valid return values defined by the superclass.

-==Showcase different example of the LSP violation: Rectangular and Square, CoffeeMachine, Notification system.==
+## Code examples

-## Example 1.
-Rectangle and Square.
+### Rectangle and Square

-A rectangle's height may be any value and width can be any value.
+A rectangle's height and width may be any values.
-A square is a rectangle with equal width and height.
+A square is a rectangle in which the height and width are equal.

-Technically, it seems correct to derive a Square class from a Rectangle class.
-But let's see how it breaks the LSP in practice.
+Technically, it may seem correct to derive a `Square` class from a `Rectangle` class, but let's see how it breaks LSP in practice.
 ```python
 class Rectangle:
 	def __init__(self, width: float, height: float) -> None: